CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex1_insider_risk_management.md

----
-lab:
-    title: 'Exercise 1 - Implement Insider Risk Management'
-    module: 'Module 3 - Implement Insider Risk Management'
----

-## WWL Tenants - Terms of use

-If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

-Tenants should not be shared or used for purposes outside of hands-on labs.
-The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.

-Tenants must not be converted to a paid subscription.
-Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 # Lab 3 - Exercise 1 - Implement Insider Risk Management

+## Estimated Duration: 90 minutes

 You are Joni Sherman, the Information Security Administrator for Contoso Ltd. Your role involves ensuring regulatory compliance and protecting sensitive information within the organization.
 Recently, Contoso Ltd. has noticed unusual browsing activities that could potentially expose sensitive data.
 To proactively address this insider risk, you will implement Microsoft Purview Insider Risk Management, focusing on identifying, analyzing, and responding to potential insider threats effectively.

-**Tasks**:
+## Lab Objectives

+In this lab, you will perform the following:

-1. Assign insider risk management permissions
+- Task 01: Assign insider risk management permissions
-1. Configure insider risk indicators
+- Task 02: Configure insider risk indicators
-1. Create an insider risk policy
+- Task 03: Create an insider risk policy
-1. Customize the data leaks policy
+- Task 04: Customize the data leaks policy
-1. Enable Microsoft Defender for Endpoint integration with Insider Risk Management
+- Task 05: Enable Microsoft Defender for Endpoint integration with Insider Risk Management
-1. Enable indicators and configure priority users
+- Task 06: Enable indicators and configure priority users
-1. Create a policy for security policy violations by priority users
+- Task 07: Create a policy for security policy violations by priority users
-1. Create a notice template
+- Task 08: Create a notice template

 ## Task 1 – Assign insider risk management permissions

 In this task, you'll assign Joni Sherman the Insider Risk Management role so she can access and manage insider risk features in Microsoft Purview.

-1. Sign into the Client 1 VM (SC-401-CL1) as the **SC-401-cl1\admin** account.
+1. You’ll now be working within the **LabVM**, signed in as demouser.

 1. In Microsoft Edge, navigate to **`https://purview.microsoft.com`** and sign into the Microsoft Purview portal as MOD Administrator, Username: **<inject key="AzureAdUserEmail" enableCopy="false"/>** and Password: **<inject key="AzureAdUserPassword" enableCopy="false"/>**.